-- 1.7.1 A comprehensive off-site data storage, backup policy and disaster recovery process exists in compliance with accepted industry norms and standards. - 1.7.1.1 Data is successfully and completely backed-up daily and such copies are stored off the premises of the applicant. - 1.7.1.2 Disaster recovery systems and continuity plans exist to ensure data recovery. - 1.7.2 The administrator is able to maintain the confidentiality, security and integrity of data and information.
+- 1.7.1.
+A comprehensive off-site data storage, backup policy and disaster recovery process exists in compliance with accepted industry norms and standards. - 1.7.1.1.
+Data is successfully and completely backed up daily. - 1.7.1.2.
+Daily backups are stored off the premises of the applicant in a secure and fire-proof environment on at least a weekly basis. - 1.7.1.3.
+Comprehensive disaster recovery systems and business continuity plans are implemented to ensure complete data recovery. - 1.7.1.4.
+Hardware redundancy exists and is built into the system.

+1.7.2.
+The administrator is able to maintain the confidentiality, security and integrity of data and information.